-“Do I contradict myself?
+Do I contradict myself?
 Very well, then I contradict myself.
-I am large, I contain multitudes.” – Walt Whitman
+I am large, I contain multitudes. – Walt Whitman

-The Poet in Community (PIC) program uses creative writing to address the needs, passions and interests of students.
+The Poet in Community (PIC) programme uses creative writing to address the needs, passions and interests of students.
 Through workshops and conversations, the program offers a space that’s not as formal as a classroom, or as casual as a cafe.
 It’s a learning experience without evaluation.
 There’s no teacher and no boss.
 Here it is possible connect the intellectual with the emotional, the physical and the social.

 As Poet in Community, Ronna Bloom leads workshops through Student Life, as well as within the faculties of Nursing, Medicine, Nutrition, and through various colleges.
 She gives talks and offers unusual encounters with poetry such as The Spontaneous Poetry Booth where she will write you a poem on the spot for $1.
-Together with the Academic Success Centre, Hart House and the Multi-Faith Centre, Ronna helped develop the Write Now!
-Peer Mentor Program, launched in 2014.

 “I think it’s very important to have learning experiences that show that writing is more than technical expertise and is related to our emotional lives.”